raulrd3/daily-dose-of-definitions/README.md

 ## What you'll be building
 Daily Dose of Definitions is a definitions app.
 Add new words to your vocabulary every day.

-Using the random word generator, you can learn new words, and if you come across a word you've already added to your vocabulary, just press the Refresh button to get a new word.
+Using the random word generator, you can learn new words, and if you come across a word you've already added to your vocabulary, just press the refresh button to get a new word.

 Not only will you learn new words with the random word generator, but if you need to quickly look up definitions for a certain word, enter the word and you'll receive a list of definitions.